Publoo/MesaKit-Reservaciones/README.md

 #MesaKit

-MesaKit is a fictional table reservation app for a restaurant, designed to enhance user experience by making table booking simple, responsive, and visually appealing.
+MesaKit is a fictional table reservation interface for a restaurant, designed to enhance user experience by making table booking simple, responsive, and visually appealing.

   It features: